q-pratz-chem/QGSS2022/README.md

 Two-week intensive course through 19 lectrures and 4 lab sessions constituting introduction to quantum computing and its applications to quantum simulation with special focus on quantum chemistry.

-## Lectures
+## Topics of the Lectures
-History of Quantum Computing and Motivation for Quantum Simulation
+1. History of Quantum Computing and Motivation for Quantum Simulation
-Introduction to Linear Algebra, Prerequisite Mathematics & Circuit Composition
+2. Introduction to Linear Algebra, Prerequisite Mathematics & Circuit Composition
-Hamiltonian Time Evolution
+3. Hamiltonian Time Evolution
-Simulation Problems
+4. Simulation Problems
-Noisy Real Hardware - Noise in Quantum Computers
+5. Noisy Real Hardware - Noise in Quantum Computers
-Broad Overview of Quantum Chemistry Simulation & Why it is a Challenge
+6. Broad Overview of Quantum Chemistry Simulation & Why it is a Challenge
-Methods for Quantum Simulation
+7. Methods for Quantum Simulation
-Quantum Static Simulation
+8. Quantum Static Simulation
-Quantum Dynamics
+9. Quantum Dynamics

 ## Labs